nest/nest-simulator/doc/htmldoc/whats_new/v3.9/index.rst

 :ref:`transition guide from NEST 2.x to 3.0 <refguide_2_3>` and the
 :ref:`list of updates for previous releases in the 3.x series <whats_new>`.

+The release of 3.9 brought a lot of changes with 110 PRs including 19 bug fixes and 10 enhancements.
+Here are some of the more interesting developments that happened:

 Model improvements
 ------------------